2004 United States presidential election in Idaho

 The 2004 United States presidential election in Idaho was held on November 2, 2004, as part of the 2004 presidential election.
 Voters chose four representatives, or electors to the Electoral College, who voted for president and vice president.

 Idaho was won by incumbent President George W. Bush by a 38.1 point margin of victory.
 Prior to the election, all twelve news organizations considered this a state Bush would win, or otherwise considered as a safe red state.
-No Democratic presidential nominee won the state since Lyndon B. Johnson in 1964, and even then, the race was closely contested.
+No Democratic presidential nominee had won the state since Lyndon B. Johnson in 1964, and even then, the race was closely contested.
 In 2004, President George W. Bush easily won the state and every congressional district and county, except the Democratic stronghold of Blaine County.

 With 68.38 percent of the popular vote, Idaho would prove to be Bush's third strongest state in the 2004 election after neighboring Utah and Wyoming.